Last updated September 28, 2022.

 Chew gum or suck on mints, if allowed.

 Dab some peppermint or rosemary essential oil on your wrists and discreetly take a quick sniff when you need a mental boost.

 Eating for Best Exam Performance: Take the Next Step

 The brain performs its best when it’s fueled with the right foods.

-Follow a Mediterranean-style diet and include plenty of the best brain foods.
+Follow a Mediterranean-style diet and include plenty of the top brain foods.

-Well-balanced meals and snacks that contain some healthy fats, complex carbohydrates, and protein will give your brain the energy and nutrients it needs to perform its best throughout the entire school year — not just at test time.
+Well-balanced meals and snacks that contain some healthy fats, complex carbohydrates, and protein give the brain the energy and nutrients it needs to perform its best throughout the entire school year — not just at test time.

-If you normally drink caffeinated beverages, use caffeine strategically to enhance your brain function at test time without leaving you a sleepless, anxious wreck.
+If you normally drink caffeinated beverages, use caffeine strategically to boost mental function at test time without leaving you a sleepless, anxious wreck.

-And, of course, avoid brain-draining foods like sugar and excess alcohol, especially when preparing for a test.
+And, of course, avoid brain-draining foods like sugar and, if you are of legal drinking age, excess alcohol, especially when preparing for a test.